JSianandar/97Dev-ExathFE-ReactJS-Electron/README.md

 In the project directory, you can run:

+1. npm install -g yarn
 1. yarn add cross-env electron-is-dev
-2. yarn add --dev concurrently electron electron-builder wait-on
+3. yarn add --dev concurrently electron electron-builder wait-on
-3.
-npm start
+4. npm start

 Runs the app in the development mode using command prompt.
 CD to the folder dir.